liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 @palette Core@ <!--\index{Numbers@\texttt{Numbers}!Minimum@\texttt{Minimum}} A-->A<!--/i--> `BinaryFunction` provided by the `Numbers` utility class.
 It returns the minimum of its two arguments.
 It is represented as:

 {@img images/util/Minimum.png}{Minimum}{.6}

+#### `MooreMachine`

+@palette FSM@ <!--\index{MooreMachine@\texttt{MooreMachine}} A-->A<!--/i--> `Processor` that receives an event stream and which, upon each input event, updates its internal state according to a deterministic finite state machine.
+Each state can be associated with an event to output, corresponding to the formal definition of a Moore machine in theoretical computer science.
+The `MooreMachine` is depicted by the graph of the FSM it implements; if the graph is too cumbersome, a generic box can be used instead:

+{@img images/fsm/MooreMachine.png}{MooreMachine}{.6}

 #### `Multiplex`